-Our revenues are primarily derived from the sale of supporting engineering and related services and other returns generated by our investments.
-Our costs of sales primarily include allocable labor, materials and incidental expenses incurred in connection with our provision of services.
+Our revenues are primarily derived from the sale of engineering and related services and real estate revenues generated by our investments.
+Our costs of goods sold primarily include allocable labor, materials and incidental expenses incurred in connection with our provision of services.
 Selling, general and administrative expenses consist of payroll, office expenses, insurance and professional fees for marketing, selling, legal, consulting, accounting and investor relations activities.
-Payroll, including employee compensation, and benefits, are the largest single category of expenditures in selling, general and administrative expenses, income or expenses relating equity gains or losses in affiliates, impairment losses of goodwill and intangible assets, change in fair value of derivative assets and notes receivable, gain (loss) on investments and other non-operating items.
+Payroll, including employee compensation, and benefits, are the largest single category of expenditures in selling, general and administrative expenses.
+Other income (expense) includes interest income, interest expenses, income or expenses relating to equity income (losses) in affiliates, impairment losses of goodwill, investments and intangibles, change in fair value of derivative assets and notes receivable, gain (loss) on investments and other non-operating items.